-The OnTrack Reading Multisyllable Method is a decoding strategy for reading multisyllabic words that struggling readers often attempt to read by guessing.
-This word attack strategy teaches your child to read longer words by first breaking them up into chunks, and then efficiently testing the vowel sounds in each of the chunks.
+The OnTrack Reading Multisyllable Method is free for you to use.
+It is a decoding strategy for reading multisyllabic words that struggling readers often attempt to read by guessing.
+This strategy teaches your child to read longer words by first breaking them up into chunks, and then efficiently testing the vowel sounds in each of the chunks.
 This overview describes the steps to implement the multisyllable curriculum.
-The associated worksheets and word lists are free, and can be downloaded here on the website.
+The associated worksheets and word lists are also free, and can be downloaded from the following pages as they are needed.

 Should You Use Only the Multisyllable Curriculum?